 Things to do

-Fishing is permitted on the west bank of Moors Lake from the 16th June to the 14th March, everyday from 8.30am.
+Fishing is permitted on the west bank of Moors Lake from the 16th June to the 14th March, every day from 8.30am.
 The park closing time varies throughout the year, please see our Opening Times page for details.
-A day ticket must be purchased from the Information Point in the Visitor Centre prior to starting fishing.
+A day ticket must be purchased from the Visitor Centre prior to starting fishing.

 Please note: at times of particularly high water, a number of the fishing bays may be submerged.
-The Rangers reserve the right to reserve fishing swims for fishing tuition sessions and events at any time.
-Please call to check availability.
+The rangers reserve the right to reserve fishing swims for fishing tuition sessions and events at any time.
+Please call before travelling to check availability.

-Anglers under 13 don’t need an Environment Agency rod licence.
-Children aged between 13 and 16 are free, but do still need a junior licence.
-All other anglers need an Environment Agency rod license and will not be issued a fishing ticket without one.
+Anglers under 13 don’t need an Environment Agency Rod Licence.
+All other anglers need an Environment Agency Rod Licence and will not be issued a fishing ticket without one.
+Rod Licences for children aged between 13 and 16 are free.
+All under 16s will need to be accompanied by a parent or guardian when fishing on Moors Lake and the person supervising them will need a Rod License to take hold of the rod or to help the child fish with it.
 All licenses are available from Environment Agency Offices, through their website www.environment-agency.gov.uk, by telephone 0870 1662 662 or at Post Offices.

-Please see our fishing leaflet for full terms and conditions.
+Please see our full terms and conditions for more information.

 |Senior (65 yrs+)